-- Do you have your passport? - Remember that your passport must be valid for at least 6 months after your travel (e.g., if you travel April 1, 2016 your passport must be valid through October 1, 2016) - Does your passport name match the name on your airline ticket? - Do you have the necessary equipment for your job?
-I.e. construction gloves, medical paperwork, songbooks, etc. - Do you have your flashlight, bug spray, ear plugs and malaria medication? - Do you have money for in-country purchases?
+- Do you have your passport and \$10 tourist fee? - Remember that your passport must be valid for at least 6 months after you travel (e.g., if you travel April 1, 2020 your passport must be valid through October 1, 2020) - Does your passport name match the name on your airline ticket? - Do you have the necessary equipment for your job? - I.e. construction gloves, medical paperwork, songbooks, etc. - Do you have your packing list items? - Do you have money for in-country purchases?